 Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below.
-Although EPA estimated that the new chemical substance could be persistent, the chemical substance has low potential for bioaccumulation, such that repeated exposures are not expected to be cumulative.
-EPA estimated environmental hazard of this new chemical substance using
+Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation, such that repeated exposures are not expected to be cumulative.
+Based on EPA's TSCA New Chemicals Program Chemical Category for Acid Dyes and Amphoteric Dyes2 and test data on the chemical substance and analogous chemical substances, EPA estimates that the chemical substance has moderate environmental

-&lt;sup>1 Under TSCA § 3(4), the term "conditions of use" means "the circumstances, as determined by the Administrator, under which a chemical substance is intended, known, or reasonably foreseen to be manufactured, processed, distributed in commerce, used, or disposed of."
+1 Under TSCA § 3(4), the term "conditions of use" means "the circumstances, as determined by the Administrator, under which a chemical substance is intended, known, or reasonably foreseen to be manufactured, processed, distributed in commerce, used, or disposed of."
 In general, EPA considers the intended conditions of use of a new chemical substance to be those identified in the section 5(a) notification.
 Known conditions of use include activities within the United States that result from manufacture that is exempt from PMN submission requirements.
 Reasonably foreseen conditions of use are future circumstances, distinct from known or intended conditions of use, under which the Administrator expects the chemical substance to be manufactured, processed, distributed, used, or disposed of.
 The identification of "reasonably foreseen" conditions of use will necessarily be a case-by-case determination and will be highly fact-specific.
 Reasonably foreseen conditions of use will not be based on hypotheticals or conjecture.
 EPA's identification of conditions of use includes the expectation of compliance with federal and state laws, such as worker protection standards or disposal restrictions, unless case-specific facts indicate otherwise.
 Accordingly, EPA will apply its professional judgment, experience, and discretion when considering such factors as evidence of current use of the new chemical substance outside the United States, evidence that the PMN substance is sufficiently likely to be used for the same purposes as existing chemical substances that are structurally analogous to the new chemical substance, and conditions of use identified in an initial PMN submission that the submitter omits in a revised PMN.
 The sources EPA uses to identify reasonably foreseen conditions of use include searches of internal confidential EPA PMN databases (containing use information on analogue chemicals), other U.S. government public sources, the National Library of Medicine's Hazardous Substances Data Bank (HSDB), the Chemical Abstract Service STN Platform, REACH Dossiers, technical encyclopedias (e.g., Kirk-Othmer and Ullmann), and Internet searches.

-TSCA Section 5(a)(3) Determination for Premanufacture Notice (PMN) P-18-0230 predictions based on the negligible water solubility, concluding it has low environmental hazard.
-Based on test data on the PMN substance and test data on analogous chemical substances, EPA estimates that the chemical substance has low human health hazard for both the the high and low molecular weight components.
-The chemical substance is therefore not likely to present an unreasonable risk to human health or the environment under the conditions of use.
+TSCA Section 5(a)(3) Determination for Premanufacture Notice (PMN) P-18-0136 hazard and potential for the following human health hazards: systemic toxicity from repeated exposures.
+EPA concludes that the new chemical substance is not likely to present an unreasonable risk under the conditions of use.